 It is worth noting that some people recommend using mineral oil on a new motorcycle to break in the engine during the first few miles.
-While this might have been neccessary in the past, newer motorcycle engines are adapted to synthetic oils and have far smaller tolerances than their predecessors.
+While this might have been necessary in the past, newer motorcycle engines are adapted to synthetic oils.
+They have far smaller tolerances than their predecessors.
 You can use synthetic oil from the first mile out of the lot without any problems.

 Mineral oils are favored for their affordability.
-The oil, however, doesn’t last as long and requires more frequent oil changes so you will need to stay up to date on your maintenance schedule.
+The oil, however, doesn’t last as long.
+It requires more frequent oil changes so you will need to stay up to date on your maintenance schedule.

 Semi-Synthetic Oils (SS)